opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/printing-parts/index.md

 ### What Material?
 Development with the machine is done with PLA, but folks have had great success printing these parts in PETG as well.

 For colors, there is only one specific requirement: two parts must be printed in white/natural material: `FDM-0015 Down Light Mount` and `FDM-0019 Up Light Mount`.
-These parts have a thin section where the print acts as a diffusor for the ring lights.
+These parts have a thin section where the print acts as a diffuser for the ring lights.
 A dark color would prevent light from shining through.

 We recommend printing the Z gantries (`FDM-0017` and `FDM-0039`) in a dark color.
-This helps isolate the illumanted part on the nozzle tip, and reflects less light.
+This helps isolate the illuminated part on the nozzle tip, and reflects less light.
 If you choose to print them in a light color anyway, we've found a bit of blue painter's tape applied to the bottom side of the parts works just fine.

 ### What Settings To Use?
 Of course, every printer is different, but the settings below are a rough outline of where you should be in terms of part strength.